mohsr/print-adventure/README.md

 Here is a brief overview of every file and folder in the project.

-  ### Files

-  README.md

-    You're reading this!
-Contains information on the overall project.
+  lib

+    __pycache__

+      The __pycache__ folder contains bytecode used to run the program.

+    games

+      sample_game

+        This is an actual instance of a saved game file, but is mostly used as a placeholder for the folder.
+All saved game files will go in the games folder alongside this one.

+    abilities

+      A directory of combat abilities that can be used in the game.

+    ability.py

+      Contains the definition of the Ability class for combat abilities.

     basics.py

       Contains definitions of basic functions used for the game.

+    battle.py

+      Contains the definition of the Battle class for representing combat sequences.

+    bio.py

+      Contains the definition of the Bio class, which generates and stores background biographical info on a character.

+    enemy.py

+      Contains the definition of the Enemy class.

     game.py

       Contains the definition of the Game class used to run the whole game.

-  savegame.py

-    Contains the definition of the SaveGame class, which holds each individual saved game file and all of its information.

-  runner.py

-    Runs the finished game.

-  player.py

-    Contains the definition of the Player class.

-  zone.py

-    Contains the definition of the WorldMap class and the Zone class.

-  npc.py

-    Contains the definition of the NPC class.

-  enemy.py

-    Contains the definition of the Enemy class.

-  ability.py

-    Contains the definition of the Ability class for combat abilities.

-  bio.py

-    Contains the definition of the Bio class, which generates and stores background biographical info for a character.

     item.py

       Contains the definition of the Item class.

     items

       Contains a list of in-game items.
 To add an item, simply edit the list and type in the following, replacing all items in brackets:
         For food items:
           [Name]
           [Description]
           Food
           [Integer amount healed per bite]
           [Integer number of bites]
         For armor:
           [Name]
           [Description]
           Armor
           [Profession to be used by (Warrior, Mage, or Ranger)] [Integer defense]
           [Integer poison resist]
           [Integer fire resist]
           [Integer cold resist]
           [Integer electricity resist]
           [Integer earth resist]
         For weapons:
           [Name]
           [Description]
           Weapon
           [Profession to be used by (Warrior, Mage, or Ranger)] [Integer damage]
           [Integer poison damage]
           [Integer fire damage]
           [Integer cold damage]
           [Integer electricity damage]
           [Integer earth damage]
           [Integer defense]
           [Integer poison resist]
           [Integer fire resist]
           [Integer cold resist]
           [Integer electricity resist]
           [Integer earth resist]
         For rings:
           [Name]
           [Description]
           Ring
           [Strength bonus]
           [Wisdom bonus]
           [Dexterity bonus]
           [Charisma bonus]
           [Luck bonus]
           [Perception bonus]
         For misc items (items that are none of the above):
           [Name]
           [Description]
           Misc

-  sample_game

-    Contained in the games folder.
-This is an actual instance of a saved game file, but is mostly used as a placeholder for the folder.
-All saved game files will go in the games folder alongside this one.

-  ### Folders

-  lib

-    Contains source code and files necessary for running the game, as well as the runner file.

-  games

-    Contains saved game files.
+    main.py

+      Runs the finished game.

+    npc.py

+      Contains the definition of the NPC class.

+    player.py

+      Contains the definition of the Player class.

+    savegame.py

+      Contains the definition of the SaveGame class, which accesses each individual saved game file and all of its informations.

+    zone.py

+      Contains the definition of the WorldMap class and the Zone class.

+  LICENSE

+    Contains license information.
+This project is licensed under the MIT license.

+  README.md

+    You're reading this!
+Contains information on the overall project.